astronomer/airflow-chart/tests/README.md

 # Testing

 This project uses the [helm-unittest project](https://github.com/quintush/helm-unittest) to test the helm charts included within.
-Once that plugin is installed, you can run tests with `helm unitest -3 .`
+Once that plugin is installed, you can run tests with `helm unittest -3 .`

 ## Writing tests